You are here

 Rural R&D for Profit

-The Australian Government's Rural Research and Development (R&D) for Profit programme aims to boost funding to the rural research and development corporations (RDCs, of which CRDC is one) for nationally coordinated, strategic research that delivers real outcomes for Australian farmers.
+The Australian Government's Rural Research and Development (R&D) for Profit program aims to boost funding to the rural research and development corporations (RDCs, of which CRDC is one) for nationally coordinated, strategic research that delivers real outcomes for Australian farmers.

-CRDC leads three projects under the Rural R&D for Profit programme:
+CRDC leads three projects under the Rural R&D for Profit program:

 - Smarter Irrigation for Profit;